GeiserX/duplicacy-cli-cron/README.md

 duplicacy copy -from ${MY-LOCATION}-${MY-DESTINATION} -to ${MY-LOCATION}-${MY-SECOND-DESTINATION}
 ```

-I save it to `/etc/periodic/daily/${MY_LOCATION}-script` (NOTE: without `.sh`) within the container to perform daily backups.
+Save it to `/etc/periodic/daily/${MY_LOCATION}-script` (NOTE: without `.sh`) within the container to perform daily backups, do not forget to `chmod +x ${MY-LOCATION}-script`.
+Crontab is already configured thanks to the `busybox-openrc` package.
 If you want to change the timings for the daily backups, modify at wish with `crontab -e`.